pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 GABARITO: E

-Item.
 11. Without changing the meaning of the text, the verb "swell", in the sentence "Like a vast tub, the wetland swells with water during the rainy season and empties out during the dry